-This course introduces a variety of observation, assessment, and guidance strategies used in early childhood education settings birth through age eight.
-This course requires a minimum of four (4) field experience contact hours within early childhood education settings.
+This course introduces a variety of observation, assessment, and guidance strategies used in early childhood education settings for birth through age 8.
+This course requires a minimum of four field experience contact hours within early childhood education settings.

-ECED 1110 - Infant and Toddler Development ✓ 4.5 - 0.0 - 4.5
+ECED 1110 - Infant and Toddler Development 4 4.5 - 0.0 - 4.5

 This course focuses on typical and atypical development of children in the prenatal period of development through 36 months of age.
 It examines planning curriculum in the domains of physical growth and motor skills, cognition, language, and social and emotional development.
-This course requires a minimum of four (4) field experience contact hours within early childhood education settings.
+This course requires a minimum of four field experience contact hours within early childhood education settings.

-ECED 1120 - Preschool Child Development ◆ 4.5 - 0.0 - 4.5
+ECED 1120 - Preschool Child Development 4 4.5 - 0.0 - 4.5

-This course focuses on typical and atypical development of the child ages three to five years in the domains of physical growth and motor skills, cognition and language, and social/emotional development.
-This course requires a minimum of four (4) field experience contact hours within early childhood education settings.
+This course focuses on typical and atypical development of the child ages 3 to 5 years in the domains of physical growth and motor skills, cognition and language, and social/emotional development.
+This course requires a minimum of four field experience contact hours within early childhood education settings.

-ECED 1150 - Introduction to Early Childhood Education $^{\circ}$ 0 4.5 - 0.0 - 4.5
+ECED 1150 - Introduction to Early Childhood Education No 4.5 - 0.0 - 4.5

 This course is an overview of early childhood education, history, and trends.
-It examines the philosophies of various programs, diversity, inclusion, licensing standards, current legislation, professionalism, and advocacy are examined.
-This course requires a minimum of four (4) field experience contact hours within early childhood education settings.
+It examines the philosophies of various programs, diversity, inclusion, licensing standards, current legislation, professionalism, and advocacy.
+This course requires a minimum of four field experience contact hours within early childhood education settings.